 Ok, so what is Humor?
 The word Humor, as defined by Random House Dictionary, means

 a comic, absurd, or incongruous quality causing amusement.

 Were you close?
 I know the first time I looked it up, I was way off.
 I mean the definition doesn’t mention anything about laughter or jokes, how can it be humor?
 I had to find out.

 Humor vs Comedy vs Jokes

-To better understand what humor is, lets look at two other words most people relate to humor–comedy and jokes.
-The House of Random says comedy is
+To better understand what is humor, lets look at two other words most people relate to humor – comedy and jokes.
+The House of Random says Comedy is:

 any comic or humorous incident or series of incidents.